 Living away from your family can make caring for aging parents very difficult.
-Baby boomers have followed their dreams, built careers and settled all over the United States.
-But, as their parents age, the boomerang effect sets in.
-Children living far away, now need to be home to take care of aging parents.
-Boomeranging back to where they started is not easy.
 How do you know what is going on with your parents?
 Phone calls and widely spaced visits may not reveal the health needs of aging parents.
-When you do visit, play close attention to the physical appearance of your parents and their home.
+When you do visit, pay close attention to the physical appearance of your parents and their home using this checklist:

 - Is Mom not keeping house the way she always did?